Disclosure: I have partnered with Fruit Shoot™ to share with you how my kids are enjoying the outdoors this summer.

 Does your family enjoy a little friendly competition?
 With the summer Olympic games happening in Rio this year, we were inspired to host our own backyard games.

 Of course, we also made sure to set out food and drinks to enjoy as we competed.
-The celebration-themed food was part of the outdoor games fun and easy to put together.
+The celebration-themed food was part of our backyard Olympic games and easy to put together.

 More super simple food ideas included Olympic torches made with nothing more than ice cream cones and chips.
 Our 6 yr old put them together herself.